reslp/dockerfiles/README.md

 This repository contains Docker files I accumulated for different purposes.
 For these to work, first install [Docker](http://www.docker.com) or if you are on Windows install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

+Some of the images are bare-bone and should maybe be changed when incorporated into analysis pipelines.

 IQ-tree